gotchoices/MyCHIPs/doc/learn-protocol.md

 Note that the [consensus algorithm](#chit-chain-consensus) has nothing to do with the validity of a chit.
 If a chit is signed by the party pledging value (debtor), it is a valid chit.
-However, the parties do eventually need to agree about the *order* in which chits are entered into the tally.
+However, the parties eventually need to also agree about the *order* in which chits are entered into the tally.

 The third use case (Request Direct Invoice) is one step before this.
 For example, imagine a vendor has provided you services and you are ready to remit payment.